-During the year under review, SEFL explored on the possibilities of raising of fresh capital by issue and / or transfer and allotment of equity shares through Initial Public Offering (IPO) comprising

-The construction, mining, and allied equipment (CME) industry is estimated to have grown by upwards of 20 per cent year-onyear in Fiscal 2018 in terms of unit sales. a combination of fresh issue and offer for sale by the parent company.
+During the year under review, SEFL explored on the possibilities of raising of fresh capital by issue and / or transfer and allotment of equity shares through Initial Public Offering (IPO) comprising a combination of fresh issue and offer for sale by the parent company.
 The said issue was approved by the Members of SEFL and accordingly Draft Red Herring Prospectus (DRHP) was filed with BSE Limited (BSE), National Stock Exchange of India Limited (NSE) and The Securities and Exchange Board of India (SEBI) on November 28, 2017.
 Further, necessary application was made to the Stock Exchanges for obtaining in-principle approval for listing of Equity shares of the Company.
 The SEBI approval is awaited.